hdneo/mxo-hd/README.md

 We had some bugs parsing it so some doors position are not correctly currently.
 You can checkout the tool here https://github.com/hdneo/cortana-python.git

-Second install a MySQL Server somewhere and change the Settings in Debug/Config.xml.
+Second install a MySQL Server somewhere.
 Import the SQL which is placed in the SQL Folder.

+Copy Debug/Config.xml.dist to Debug/Config.xml and change the Settings to your server.

 Start the Server and if everything is right it should take some minutes and end with "I am running :D".